kytschBASIC

 Lets use the WINDOW example above and set its class.

-HTML specific parameters start with the parameter name, then =, and then you set its value.
+HTML specific parameters start with the parameter name, then = and then you set it's value.

 It is important that the parameter count matches that of what the command is expecting!